johnbcodes/time-tests/README.md

                  16GB

 NOTE: The violin plots referenced below can be a little tiresome to interpret since the Y-axis is not ordered optimally.
-I didn't spend much time finding a way to order them manually in Criterion.
+I did not find a way to order them manually in Criterion with the time I spent.

 ### Baseline Observations